HariSekhon/TeamCity-CI/README.md

 ##### Local CI:

-You can boot any of these CI and run the repo's build in just a short 1 word command using the scripts.
+You can boot any of these CI and run the repo's build with a single short one-word command using the scripts above.

 - [Jenkins](https://www.jenkins.io/) - `Jenkinsfile` at the top of each repo
 - [Concourse](https://concourse-ci.org/) - `.concourse.yml` at the top of each repo